Golden Chanterelle Gravy

 Ladle generously over piles of hot egg noodles, then garnish & serve.
 In addition, try pairing with with a nice beverage, bread, salad and maybe a seasonal side vegetable like chard with vinegar.
 Makes 4 big hungry folks happy (or 6 not-so-hungry ones).

 Bob’s Cream of Chanterelle Soup

 Recipe Courtesy of Bob Wolfe

-This is a killer cream soup that has a very intense mushroom flavor and a rich texture.
-It’s a great way to use all those chanterelles from yesterday’s foray!
-The key to the intense flavor is the mushroom stock made in the first three steps, which becomes the base of the soup.
+This is a killer cream soup with a very intense mushroom flavor and a rich texture.
+It’s a great way to use a lot of chanterelles!
+The key to the intense flavor is the mushroom stock made in the first three steps, which then becomes the base of the soup.

 - 3 pounds fresh chanterelles